Now leaving ThriventFunds.com

 Honing the competitive edge of Thrivent Large Cap Value Fund

-To stay sharp during the long, frigid Minneapolis winters, Kurt Lauber, Thrivent Large Cap Value Fund Senior Portfolio Manager, hits the ice for a local men’s hockey league, pushing the puck and indulging his unsatiable penchant for competition.
-He picked up hockey in 2004 – the same year he joined Thrivent.
+To stay sharp during the long, frigid Minneapolis winters, Kurt Lauber, Thrivent Large Cap Value Fund (TLVIX) senior portfolio manager, hits the ice for a local men’s hockey league, pushing the puck and indulging his unsatiable penchant for competition.
+He picked up hockey in 2004—the same year he joined Thrivent as assistant portfolio manager of the Fund.

 In one particularly raucous game, Lauber found himself matched up in a face-off refereed by a former National Hockey League pro from the old Minnesota North Stars.
 “We were just killing each other out there even though we all had to go to work the next day,” recalls Lauber.
 Amused by Lauber’s over-the-top competitive zeal, the former NHL enforcer looked at him just before he dropped the puck and joked, “Does anyone see any scouts in the stands?”

-So, it’s no surprise that Lauber, the father of five children – all hockey players – takes that same intensity into his job as manager of Thrivent Large Cap Value Fund (TLVIX).
-The Fund recently received a 4-Star Overall Morningstar Rating™ out of 1,145 funds in the Large Value category, as well as for the three-year, five-year, and 10-year performance periods (out of 1,145 funds, 1,077 funds, and 779 funds, respectively, as of June 30, 2022).
+So, it’s no surprise that Lauber, the father of five children—all hockey players—takes that same intensity into his job as manager of Thrivent Large Cap Value Fund (TLVIX).
+The Fund received a 4-Star Overall Morningstar Rating™ out of 1,099 funds in the Large Value category and for the three-year period.
+In the five-year performance period the Fund received a 4-Star rating out of 1,035 funds and for the 10-year performance period (out of 809 funds) as of June 30, 2024.
 (Morningstar ratings are calculated based on risk-adjusted return.)

-Going forward, Lauber believes the conditions may continue to be favorable for value stocks.
+Lauber believes the conditions may change to be favorable for value stocks.
 “It really depends on the economy.
-Right now, we have high inflation and interest rates that are moving higher.
-Industries within the value universe, such as financials, materials, energy, and industrials, tend to do better with a little inflation but also depend on good economic growth.
-And in this cycle, we’re not seeing the excesses that we had leading up to the Great Financial Crisis, which should also bode well for value stocks once inflation comes under control.”
+Right now, we have high inflation and interest rates.
+Industries within the value universe, such as financials, materials, energy and industrials, tend to do better with a little inflation but also depend on good economic growth.”

 Stock selection process

-While value stocks were outperforming growth stocks over the past two years, Thrivent Large Cap Value Fund actually managed to outperform the Russell 1000 Value index by more than 10% during the two-year period through the first half of 2022.
+Thrivent Large Cap Value Fund outperformed the Russell 1000 Value index by more than 2.6% in five years ending June 30, 2024.
 The key to that success, explained Lauber, was the Fund’s stock selection process, which focuses on determining which stocks are likely to outperform market expectations of company returns in the years ahead.

 “If investors expect really good returns and the valuations already reflect that, there's no opportunity,” he added.
 “We believe the best opportunity comes from finding companies that can deliver very good future returns that people aren't expecting.”